You should thank people who help you and improve your life.

 - I appreciate the

-- Friend – Thank you for being there for me.
+Friend – Thank you for being there for me.
 You always cheer me up, and our conversations about X help me become a better me.
 A physical thank-you letter to a friend for always being there would be remembered for a long time.

 Always fill the X with something specific.
 More specific thanks will be received much better.
 For example: